pmandes/MiSTer_A8SIO/README.md

 http://sikorsoft.waw.pl/hardware/gniazda-sio/

 **To connect to MisterFPGA, you need a USB3.0 A data transfer cable (blue type A plugs on both sides).**
+**The adapter can ONLY be connected to the User Port on the I/O daughter board. **

 ## Prototype ##